Managing your tenancy

 Support for Mortgage interest

 If you receive certain means-tested benefits such as Pension Credit you may be eligible for help towards your housing costs including the interest on your mortgage or a loan for essential repairs or improvements to your home.
 This is available as a loan which is secured on your home.
-For information see the Government website www.gov.uk/support-for-mortgage-interest.
+For information see the U.K Government website.

 Council Tax Reduction